lark-parser/lark/docs/philosophy.md

 5. Performance is still very important

-6. Follow the Zen Of Python, whenever possible and applicable
+6. Follow the Zen of Python, whenever possible and applicable

 In accordance with these principles, I arrived at the following design choices: